 My personal experience in Thailand

-Let’s switch gears now.
-I have lived in Thailand, the home country of Thai Massage, for many years.
+I have lived in Thailand, the homeland of Thai Massage, for two decades.

-I also know many native Thai Massage therapists, and the vast majority of them have almost no knowledge of anatomy.
+I also know many native Thai Massage therapists, and the vast majority of them have practically zero knowledge of anatomy.

 What’s the reason for this?